 A newly established company will be able to sponsor the investors upon receiving the business registration number (Nomor Induk Berusaha – NIB) and business licenses (Izin Usaha).
 For businesses that are already up and running, you need to apply for all necessary licenses through Online Single Submission (OSS).

-To know more, learn the Implementation of Online Single Submission (OSS) System in Indonesia.
+To know more, learn the Implementation of the Online Single Submission (OSS) System in Indonesia.

-To summarise, the new process of getting an investor KITAS is as follows:
+Luckily, the new regulations have simplified these cumbersome procedures.
+To summarise, the new process of getting an investor KITAS/ITAS is as follows:

 Upon request, Cekindo can provide you with more detailed information on the required documents and application procedure.

-According to the BKPM of Indonesia, a director of a company on an investor KITAS can work as long as the following criteria are satisfied:
+According to the BKPM of Indonesia, a director of a company on an investor KITAS/ITAS can work as long as the following criteria are satisfied:

-However, a different condition applies to a commissioner of a company.
-According to our inquiry to the Ministry of Manpower, a commissioner can work with Investor KITAS.
-However, if you as investor expect to take a very active role in your company business, we highly recommend you to position yourself as the main director or the second director.
-In general, a commissioner is expected to have a less active role and involvement in the daily operations of the company.
+However, if you are an investor who wants to take a very active role in the company, we highly recommend you take a position as the main director or the second director rather than a commissioner, as this role is expected to have a less active role and involvement in the daily operations of the company.